asaunders/one-sentence-at-a-time/README.md

 one-sentence-at-a-time
 ======================
-READ THIS FIRST:
+<b>READ THIS FIRST:

 TERMS OF PARTICIPATION:

-By contributing to this project, you agree that your contribution(s) is/are licensed under the Creative Commons Attribution 4.0 International Public License, as found at https://creativecommons.org/licenses/by/4.0/legalcode, and you certify that you have the right to submit your contribution(s) under the Creative Commons Attribution 4.0 International Public License, as found at https://creativecommons.org/licenses/by/4.0/legalcode.
+By contributing to this project, you agree that your contribution(s) is/are licensed under the Creative Commons Attribution 4.0 International Public License, as found at https://creativecommons.org/licenses/by/4.0/legalcode, and you certify that you have the right to submit your contribution(s) under the Creative Commons Attribution 4.0 International Public License, as found at https://creativecommons.org/licenses/by/4.0/legalcode.</b>

 This project aims to write a massively collaborative novel, one sentence at a time.
 Here are the rules (subject to change):